anon-blue/anon.blue/README.txt

-                                  DO NOT GO GENTLE INTO THAT GOOD NIGHT,OLD AGE SHOULD BURN AND RAVE AT CLOSE FO DAY .RAGE !
+                                  DO NOT GO GENTLE INTO THAT GOOD NIGHT,OLD AGE SHOULD BURN AND RAVE AT CLtt556666AY .RAGE !
 RAGE AGAINNNST THE DYING OF THE LIG HT!